 They don’t call it the “Jewel of the Sierra Nevada” for nothin’.
 With 72 miles of peak-studded shoreline hemming in 192 square miles of crystal-clear, opaline water, “Big Blue” weighs in as North America’s largest alpine lake—as well as one of the planet’s most breathtaking.
 While it’s impossible to find a bad view, we do have some favorite vantages.

 On two feet (or wheels), head for the recently completed Tahoe East Shore Trail—AKA “America’s Most Beautiful Bikeway”—where three paved miles skirt the water’s edge, beach-by-beach, between Incline Village and Sand Harbor State Park.
-Or to almost any of the 165-mile Tahoe Rim Trail’s eight sections—but especially to the slice known as the Flume Trail, where 4-ish miles of mostly flat singletrack cling to the mountainside and offer sweeping, unobstructed panoramas of the lake, thousands of feet below.
+Or to almost any of the 165-mile Tahoe Rim Trail’s eight sections (but especially the section between Mt.
+Rose Summit / Tahoe Meadows and Spooner Summit).
+Or, with a on a mountain bike, to the legendary Flume Trail, where 4-ish miles of mostly flat singletrack cling to the mountainside and offer sweeping, unobstructed panoramas of the lake, thousands of feet below.

 For a bird’s-eye view, take to the skies with a Soaring NV glider ride (the silence is nearly as magical as the scenery)—or jump out of them with Skydive Lake Tahoe to experience the most (literally) jaw-dropping vistas of Lake Tahoe you’ll ever see.